-This community is open to all 2022/23 Mastering Number schools who are engaged in a 2023/24 Teaching for Mastery Work Group (or have a formal expression of interest in working with the hub on teaching for mastery in future years).
-It is also open to schools who engaged in Mastering Number 2021/22 who have not previously engaged in this community.
+This community is open to all 2023/24 Mastering Number schools who are engaged in a 2024/25 Teaching for Mastery Work Group (or have a formal expression of interest in working with the hub on teaching for mastery in future years).
+It is also open to schools who engaged in Mastering Number 2022/23 who have not previously engaged in this community.

-Find out more Search embedding mastering number online or contact your local Maths Hub: admin@londonsouthwestmathshub.co.uk Benefits - Your pupils will show confidence in exploring additive relationships - Your pupils will make good progress towards the Early Learning Goals and year group expectations - You will work with colleagues either in your school or in a local school to better understand how the Mastering Number resources can enhance teaching - You and your school leaders will build on the learning of the first year of involvement to embed and sustain the practice in future years The community is fully funded by the Maths Hubs Programme, so is free to participating schools.
+Find out more Search embedding mastering number online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - Your pupils will show confidence in exploring additive relationships - Your pupils will make good progress towards the Early Learning Goals and year group expations - You will work with colleagues either in your school or in a local school to better understand how the Mastering Number resources can enhance teaching - You and your school leaders will build on the learning of the first year of involvement to embed and sustain the practice in future years